6 Shocking Ways Weed Can Affect Your Brain

 4. It Can Increase Your Risk Of Psychosis

-Marijuana use can cause or exacerbate symptoms of psychosis, which may include paranoia or hallucinations.
+Marijuana use can cause or exacerbate symptoms of psychosis, which may include paranoia or hallucinations, according to Dr. Chiligiris.
 "Individuals with certain genetic vulnerabilities may be at greater risk to developing psychosis with cannabis use," says Dr. Chiligiris.
 "With higher potency THC available, including edibles, individuals may be at risk for more significant or earlier onset of mental health concerns such as psychosis."
 While this may not be the case for everyone, it is something to consider.

 5. It Can Worsen Your Ability To Learn

 "Some research suggests that heavy cannabis [use] as a teen may lead to a reduction of IQ points that may not fully return in adulthood," says Dr. Chiligiris.
-One study out of New Zealand found that people who had started smoking weed at least four times a week when they were teens experienced an average IQ drop of 8 points by the time they reached mid-adulthood.
+One study out of New Zealand found that teens who started smoking before age 18 experienced an average IQ drop of eight points by the time they reached mid-adulthood.

 6. It Increases Neural Noise